Gyri: So what is your opinion on standardized tests?

 what your interests lie in

-The phrase, where you interests lie, refers to things you are interested in.
+The phrase, where your interests lie, refers to things you are interested in.
 Notice the following:

-- He is a bad boss.
-His interestes do not lie with the company.
+- His interestes do not lie with the company.

 - So, where do your interests lie?